joshpanebianco-io/technique-analyser-ai/README.md

 ## 📱 Mobile Experience

 - Mobile-responsive upload form
-- Upload videos from mobile photo library, files or record a video.
+- Upload videos from mobile photo library, files or record a video
 - Smooth UI animations during upload and analysis
 - Collapsible and scrollable rep-by-rep breakdown for better UX on smaller screens